SergeySatskiy/codimension/doc/colorschemes/colorschemes.md

 may benefit of it then the following steps need to be taken:
 - the skin directory needs to be included into the project `codimension/skins/` directory
-- platform specific needs to be considered
+- platform specific needs to be considered (e.g. fonts availability)
 - the project setup.py needs to be adjusted

 Sometimes the settings need to be platform specific.
 For example, two platforms